kubevela/catalog/experimental/addons/hive-operator/README.md

 **secret**

-Credentials for the S3Connection to log into MinIO:
+Credentials for the S3Connection to log into MinIO, Apply below YAML:

 ```yaml
 apiVersion: core.oam.dev/v1beta1